nohinlab/30-days-of-python/day04.md

     > Similar to methods, we can also define initializers with optional parameters.
 In this case it's important to define the default values for the parameters.

-* Class and Instance Variables

 ### Codes :
 * No codes today

 ### Resources :
-* <a href="https://www.freecodecamp.org/learn/scientific-computing-with-python/#python-for-everybody" target="_blank">Scientific computing with python by freecodecamp</a>
 * <a href="https://www.educative.io" target="_blank">Educative Learn Object-Oriented Programming in Python</a>